wonderfan/blockchain/code-insight/abi/golang.md

 The syntax is compact and simple to parse, allowing for easy analysis by automatic tools such as integrated development environments.

 Productions are expressions constructed from terms and the following operators, in increasing precedence.
 Tokens form the vocabulary of the Go language.
 There are four classes: identifiers, keywords, operators and punctuation, and literals.
 White space, formed from spaces (U+0020), horizontal tabs (U+0009), carriage returns (U+000D), and newlines (U+000A), is ignored except as it separates tokens that would otherwise combine into a single token.
 Also, a newline or end of file may trigger the insertion of a semicolon.
 While breaking the input into tokens, the next token is the longest sequence of characters that form a valid token.

+A variable is a storage location for holding a value.
+The set of permissible values is determined by the variable's type.

+A variable declaration or, for function parameters and results, the signature of a function declaration or function literal reserves storage for a named variable.
+Calling the built-in function new or taking the address of a composite literal allocates storage for a variable at run time.
+Such an anonymous variable is referred to via a (possibly implicit) pointer indirection.

+The language predeclares certain type names.
+Others are introduced with type declarations or type parameter lists.
+Composite types—array, struct, pointer, function, interface, slice, map, and channel types—may be constructed using type literals.

+Predeclared types, defined types, and type parameters are called named types.
+An alias denotes a named type if the type given in the alias declaration is a named type.